dchester/jsonpath/README.md

 ## Methods

-#### jp.query(obj, pathExpression)
+#### jp.query(obj, pathExpression[, count])

 Find elements in `obj` matching `pathExpression`.
 Returns an array of elements that satisfy the provided JSONPath expression, or an empty array if none were matched.
+Returns only first `count` elements if specified.

 ```javascript
 var authors = jp.query(data, '$..author');
 // [ 'Nigel Rees', 'Evelyn Waugh', 'Herman Melville', 'J. R. R. Tolkien' ]
 ```

-#### jp.paths(obj, pathExpression)
+#### jp.paths(obj, pathExpression[, count])

-Find elements in `obj` matching `pathExpression`.
+Find paths to elements in `obj` matching `pathExpression`.
 Returns an array of element paths that satisfy the provided JSONPath expression.
 Each path is itself an array of keys representing the location within `obj` of the matching element.
+Returns only first `count` paths if specified.

 ```javascript
 var paths = jp.paths(data, '$..author');